charlax/professional-programming/README.md

 A collection of full-stack resources for programmers.

 The goal of this page is to make you a more proficient developer.
-You'll find only resources that I've found truly inspiring, or that have been become timeless classics.
+You'll find only resources that I've found truly inspiring, or that have become timeless classics.

 ## Must read books